circleci/circleci-docs/jekyll/_cci2/oss.md

 and this information is freely available to anyone who can push code that triggers a build.

-By default, CircleCI passes secrets to builds from forked PRs.
+By default, CircleCI does not pass secrets to builds from forked PRs for open source projects and hides four types of configuration data:
-If you are uncomfortable sharing secrets with anyone who forks your project and opens a PR, you can disable this option.
-In the **Advanced Settings** of your project, set the **Pass secrets to builds from forked pull requests** option to _Off_.

-When this setting is disabled,
-CircleCI hides four types of configuration data:

 - [Environment variables](#private-environment-variables) set through the application.